amitsk00/gcp-sec-engg/docs/exam_notes.md

   * DAST is used against applications in their running state
   * effective when testing exposed HTTP and HTML interfaces of web applications
   * Due to the nature of SAST being a white-box test tool, ``SAST typically delivers more comprehensive results`` than those found using DAST
 * SAST - Static Application Security Testing (white box)
   * analysis of the application source code, byte code, and binaries is carried out by the application test without executing the code
   * earlier in the development lifecycle
   * Can be used to find SQL injection attacks, cross-site scripting errors, buffer overflows, and unhandled error conditions
 * Vendor lock-in - cant move to another CSP because of some constraint
 * Vendor lock-out - stuck with CSP which has gone bankrupt or out of business
+* **HA VPN over InterConnect** is beneficial as it can be set using Console or CLI, and can also use private IP ranges

 ## Doubts

 * Which of the following is always available for the disposable of electronic records within a cloud environment?

 ## Check in Console

 * BQ Authorized view and dataset
-* DLP
-* Security Command Center
 * Firewall Insights
 * Web Security Scanner